SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

         tariff_end_date = 0
         tariff_end = false
 ```

 All dates according to UTC time.

 ## raw_command/

 ### send

-Sends the command to the device, processing it in a protocol-dependent manner beforehand.
+Sends the GPRS command to the device, processing it in a protocol-dependent manner beforehand.

 **required subuser rights:** tracker_update

 #### parameters

 name | description | type
 --- | --- | ---
 device_id | Fixed device ID, e.g. IMEI | String
 command | Text or hexadecimal representation of the command | String
 type | **text** or **hex**.
 Optional, default is **text** | String
+reliable | **
-reliable | **false** if the command does not need to be resent when the device is disconnected or if no acknowledgment is received.
-Optional, default is **true** | Boolean
+false** if the command does not need to be resent when the device is disconnected or if no acknowledgment is received.
+Optional, default is **
+true** | Boolean

 #### response
 ```json